 In all seasons, when combinations of the extreme phases of each driver co-occurred the SAM typically enhanced or tempered the impact of ENSO, depending on the phase of the SAM.
 However, the extent of this influence depended on the season.
 Specifically, the strength of the relationship between MDB rainfall and each process tended to dictate the influence each had on seasonal rainfall.
-For example, neither the SAM nor ENSO have a strong relationship with autumn (March-May) rainfall in the MDB and as

-25 such, the influence of both was less apparent in our analysis (not shown).
-However, winter (June-August) rainfall has a stronger relationship with both SAM and ENSO (Risbey et al., 2009), making competing influences more noticeable (Fig. 7).
-During the austral winter the southern (northern) part of the MDB was typically drier (wetter) for a co-occurring La Niña and positive SAM event, compared to a La Niña event occurring in isolation.
+For example, neither the SAM nor ENSO, when considered in isolation, have a strong relationship with autumn (March-May) rainfall in the MDB but when SAM-ENSO interactions are analysed some autumn rainfall variability is explained (e.g., Kiem and Verdon-Kidd, 2009, 2010).
+In comparison, winter (June-August) rainfall has a stronger relationship with both SAM and ENSO (Risbey et al., 2009), making competing influences more noticeable (Fig. 7).
+During the austral winter the southern MDB was typically drier, while the northern MDB was wetter, for a co-occurring La Niña and positive SAM event, compared to a La Niña event occurring in isolation.
 Conversely, the drier conditions in the southern MDB during past El Niño events have been enhanced by positive SAM and tempered by negative SAM.
-Interactions between climate processes have also been demonstrated between drivers operating on decadal and inter-annual time scales.
-The IPO/PDO regulates the eastern Australian climate indirectly by modulating both the magnitude and fre-